THE WRC CELEBRATES ITS 50TH ANNIVERSARY IN 2022!

 How to create a special event?
 Elodie Jean, WRC Referent and Environment Artist, explains:

 "Acropolis and Sanremo were the first two new countries and historic rallies to be created for WRC 10.
-First, the Level Designers and Graphic Designers choose an interesting location.
-Then, the graphic designers produce a terrain relief with the help of geo-location tools.
-The Level Designers lay the roads, and then it is the turn of the Graphic Designers to make it look nice, while telling stories around the level design.
-The production period is quite short, so the challenge is to propose visually interesting spots like the village of Sanremo or the monastery of Acropolis, while respecting the time constraints.
-Time pushes us to go to the essential but that's also how good ideas are born.."
+First of all, it's the Level Designers and Graphic Designers who choose an interesting location.
+The graphic designers then use geo-location tools to create a terrain in relief.
+The Level Designers lay the roads, and then it's the turn of the Graphic Designers to make the whole thing look pretty, while telling stories based on the level design.
+The production period is fairly short, so the challenge is to come up with visually interesting spots like the village of Sanremo or the Acropolis monastery, while respecting the time constraints.
+Time forces us to cut to the chase, but that's also how good ideas are born.